Fuel Cells vs Fuel Tanks: The Similarities and Differences

 Are fuel cells legal for streets?

-One of the biggest downsides to a fuel cells is that they are not legal on most streets today!
+One of the most significant downsides to fuel cells is that they are not legal on most streets today!
 Fuel cells don’t have any regulations surrounding them, meaning they can be installed or mounted in any way, and this can be dangerous to other cars on the road in the case of an accident.

 Do you need to vent a fuel cell?